MrAntares/roBrowserLegacy/doc/Start.md

 - copy your `clientinfo.xml` (client-server information) under `client/data` directory
 - copy your AI files under `AI` directory
 - check the `client/configs.php` if it is configured properly for your use
+- check the `client/.htaccess` file if the ErrorDocument option points to the `client/index.php` via the correct url.
+If you don't run roBrowser from the www root and you use remote client then you need to adjust this url (see examples in the file)

 In all `AI/*.lua` files :
 - Replace all `require "AI\\Const"` with `dofile "./AI/Const.lua"`